WAIKANAE BOATING CLUB HISTORY

 Wilf grew the camp until selling it in 1975, opening the way for serious residential sub-divisions and a rapidly increasing population

-At the 1966 AGM it was clear discussions had already started with the then Horowhenua County Council for the lease of ‘the Domain area for the erection of a Pavilion’ (club house).
+At the 1966 AGM it was clear discussions had already started with the then Horowhenua County Council for the lease of ‘the Domain area for the erection of a ‘Pavilion’ (club house) for the new boating club.

 In October 1966 the committee met to determine the site of a proposed building, peg the site, and a month later a draft lease was tabled.

-In April 1967 it was back to square one with the club house when the HCC County Engineer calling a meeting to discuss resiting the planned building so it ‘was more in line with the (HCC) toilet block’ and providing a concrete floor for the new building.
+In April 1967 it was back to square one with the club house when the HCC County Engineer calling a meeting to discuss resiting the planned building so it ‘was more in line with the HCC toilet block’ and providing a concrete floor for the new building.

 At the AGM two months later the Commodore reported that building plans had been prepared and talks had been held with neighbours and the Waikanae County Town Committee (now Waikanae Community Board).